 A Manifesto is a public declaration of principles, beliefs and intentions.
-I like them because if they’re done well, they can serve as a concise form of a product strategy as well as fulfill much of the purpose of mission and vision statements.
+I like them because if they’re done well, they can serve as a concise complement to the product vision and strategy.

 For a long time the term “Manifesto” was a tough sell thanks to Karl Marx and the Unabomber.
-But starting with the GNU Manifesto (www.gnu.org/gnu/manifesto.html), and more recently the Agile Manifesto (www.agilemanifesto.org/principles.html), I think people have come to appreciate the clarity and power of a clear and compelling manifesto for product teams and companies.
-Many companies have the rough equivalent of a Manifesto but call it something different.
-Google calls it their “Corporate Philosophy” www.google.com/intl/en/corporate/tenthings.html. eBay calls it “Community Values” www.ebay.com/community/people/values.html.
+But starting with the GNU Manifesto, and more recently the Agile Manifesto, I think people have come to appreciate the clarity and power of a clear and compelling manifesto for product teams and companies.

 There were other benefits to coming up with this Manifesto.
 The process served as a way for me to get to the DNA of this company, and what the founders hoped to achieve.
 It also serves as a framework for evaluating the many alternatives in front of every product and company.

 Whether you choose to go public with your Manifesto depends on your purpose.
-Often the Manifesto is simply a tool for the product team, much like a product strategy document.
+Often the Manifesto is simply a tool for the product teams, much like the product vision.
 But in other cases the Manifesto serves as a clear statement of what you believe, intended for your users, customers, partners, suppliers, investors and employees.